-Variable Value Description и 4.2 percent Unemployment rate; US quarterly unemployment rate in 2021:IV v 7 percent Vacancy rate; US quarterly vacancy rate in 2021:IV μ 4.1 percent Quarterly separation rate; US data in 2021:IV S 0.9352 Probability of finding a job (implied by the steady-state model equilibrium) 9 0.0027 Probability of finding a worker (implied by the steady-state model equilibrium)
+Variable Value Description и 4.2 percent Unemployment rate; US quarterly unemployment rate in 2021:IV v 7 percent Vacancy rate; US quarterly vacancy rate in 2021:IV μ 4.1 percent Quarterly separation rate; US data in 2021:IV S 0.9352 Probability of finding a job (implied by the steady-state model equilibrium) q 0.0027 Probability of finding a worker (implied by the steady-state model equilibrium)

 In terms of labor market parameters, we parameterize the model as follows: The elasticity of matches with respect to unemployment, ζ , is set to 0.6, consistent with Petrongolo and Pissarides (2001).
 Wage bargaining power is set to its conventional value in the literature, i.e., $\eta = 0.5$.
-The
+The implied efficiency of matching, σ_m , is set to 0.0037 to be consistent with the steady-state values of the unemployment and vacancy rates, and matching.
+We assume the wage-push factor process is persistent with an autocorrelation coefficient of 0.9.